VysotskiVadim/VysotskiVadim.blog/_posts/2021-04-29-story-counting-historical-data.markdown

 Let’s try to predict the release date using the final number of stories - 97.

 On the diagram created stories count became parallel to X-axis.
-{% include image.html src="story-counting-6-weeks-stories-created" alt="commutative flow after 6 weeks if all stories were created" %}
+{% include image.html src="story-counting-6-weeks-stories-created" alt="cumulative flow after 6 weeks if all stories were created" %}

 | Weeks of development | Predicted Release Date | Diff with reality\* |
 | :-----------: | :-----------: | :----------: |